build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    aws iot attach-policy --policy-name $POLICY_NAME --target $CERTIFICATE_ARN
    ```

    - In AWS IoT, IoT Policies are attached to certificates.
-The policy will then apply to a *Thing* when you attach the certificate to that *Thing*
+The policy will then apply to a *Thing* when you attach the certificate to that *Thing*.

 10. Attach the certificate to the *Thing*: